-If you have been selected for our Master's programme we need to verify your prior academic credentials.
-This means that you have to send us certified copies of your transcripts and degree certificates.
-Note that you need to send us these documents by post before the deadline (see step 1).
-Photocopies or scans of the original certified documents are not accepted.
+If you have been selected for our Master's programme , this means that we need to verify your prior academic credentials.
+You will need to send certified copies of your transcripts and degree certificates.
+Photocopies or scans of original, certified documents are not accepted.

 P.O.
 Box 1030

 Or, if sent by registered post: